Nosmoht/ansible-role-fleet/README.md

 # Description

 The roles can be used to do the following tasks
-- Checkout and build Fleet binaries (fleetd and fleetctl) on local or remote system
+- Checkout and build Fleet binaries (fleetd and fleetctl)
 - Install Fleet binary files

-The process of checking out and building Fleet binaries can be delegated to a remote system called _build host_.

 # Requirements
 - Ansible >= 1.2
-- Git and Go must be installed on _build host_
+- Git and Go must be installed

 # Role Variables
 ## Build variables